No. The Commissions investigate crime and then brief the Department of Public Prosecutions to prosecute.

 - We can engage the best experts to both examine technical evidence and argue your case at court.

-- We can ensure that if you are ultimately found guilty in court that you receive the lowest penalty possible.
+- Our lawyers can ensure that if you are ultimately found guilty in court that you receive the lowest penalty possible.

 We have extensive experience and much success in dealing with prosecutions that have resulted from ACC or NSWCC investigations.